 Master in Finance

-The aim of the programme The Master’s programme in Finance gives you a thorough basis for a good start as a finance professional.
+The aim of the program The Master’s program in Finance gives you a thorough basis for a good start as a finance professional.
 The first blow is half the battle.
-This programme raises your level of knowledge in Investments and Corporate Finance, educates you on how to apply this knowledge in practice (cases) and trains you in creating new knowledge at the cutting edge of current academic thought.
-The first two learning goals are integrated in four compulsory courses (Corporate Finance, Empirical Finance, Asset Pricing & Investments and Financial Markets & Institutions) and two or more elective courses which enables you to specialize further.
+This program raises your level of knowledge in Investments and Corporate Finance, educates you on how to apply this knowledge in practice (cases) and trains you in creating new knowledge at the cutting edge of current academic thought.
+The first two learning goals are integrated into four compulsory courses (Corporate Finance, Empirical Finance, Asset Pricing & Investments and Financial Markets & Institutions) and two or more elective courses which enables you to specialize further.

 Both individually and in teams, you will work on academic research projects answering real-life questions raised in the world of finance.
 Finance can only become your second nature if you are able to acquire, apply and create knowledge simultaneously.

 With a Master’s degree in Finance, a wide range of career opportunities will open up to you.
 You can join a national or multinational company, a bank or an insurer, or go into consultancy, the government sector or the academic world.
 Jobs available to you include financial specialist, risk manager, treasurer, banker, financial consultant, fund manager, investment expert and financial analyst.
-The Dutch Graduate Monitor shows that students from this programme and its predecessor tend to find work quickly.
-About 80 per cent were employed immediately upon graduation, and another 15 per cent within three months.
+The Dutch Graduate Monitor shows that students from this program and its predecessor tend to find work quickly.
+About 80 percent were employed immediately upon graduation and another 15 percent within three months.
 Almost all of our graduates had a job after six months.

 - As a Master's student in Finance, you need to have a genuine interest in the area of finance, an inquiring mind, the capacity to cope with the rapid pace of work, an aptitude for picking out key points from large volumes of material, the ability to work accurately under pressure, good communication skills and a critical attitude towards your own results and those of others.

 - Applicants must have completed the following subjects: